Kansas struggles with details of legalizing sports betting

 TOPEKA, Kan.
 (AP) — Kansas lawmakers who want to legalize betting on sports events and allow online sales of lottery tickets are struggling to agree on the details and facing criticism that they’re being too generous toward companies already managing casinos for the state.

-The state Senate gave first-round approval Wednesday to a sports betting bill less than month after the Kansas City Chiefs’ victory in professional football’s Super Bowl highlighted how many Kansas fans likely placed wagers on the team out of state or illegally.
-Senators hoped to take a final vote on the measure later Wednesday to determine whether it passes and goes to the House, where a committee is working on its own legislation.
+The state Senate voted 23-15 on Wednesday to approvea sports betting bill less than month after the Kansas City Chiefs’ victory in professional football’s Super Bowl highlighted how many Kansas fans likely placed wagers on the team out of state or illegally.
+Approval came after a four-hour debate and sent the bill to the House, but a committee there is working on its own legislation that is likely to differ significantly.

 The Senate’s bill would allow people to place bets on sports events through four state-owned casinos managed by private companies through contracts with the Kansas Lottery, and the casino companies could take wagers through computer or cellphone apps.
 The measure also would allow limited state lottery ticket sales online.